Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 Individuals in this position, commonly called information security managers or information systems security managers, typically receive compensation ranging from $150,000 to $225,000.
 This role usually involves identifying potential vulnerabilities, enhancing security measures to protect valuable company data, and overseeing the information systems team.

-5. cybersecurity Architect
+5. Cybersecurity Architect

 Security Architects' role involves designing a comprehensive architecture for network and computer security.
 Security planning and design professionals are responsible for developing various security components.
 In addition, security architects are crucial in providing recommendations for security policy and protocol changes.